jazhao12/My-Semester-Projects/README.md

 - This program accordingly determins if the user has won, tied, or lost a game of rock paper scissors.
 - This program records the score each round of rock paper scissors.
 - Users can input "quit" to stop playing.

+### Digital Scene
+**Summary**: This program draws Spongebob's, Squidward's, and Patrick's house from Spongebob Squarepants.
+**Key Takeaways**:
+- This program demonstrates my collective skill to create functions with parameters, use hex codes, and pre-programmed turtle functions to draw the desired digital scene.